 HINT: If you want a better choice of elbow macaroni, there are healthier options than regular pasta.
 Here are your options:

-Spelt elbow macaroni which are made from spelt, an old-world grain that keeps all its natural goodness when milled (no GMO!) and has been a favorite of Europeans for many years.
+Spelt elbow macaroni (my affiliate link) which are made from spelt, an old-world grain that keeps all its natural goodness when milled (no GMO!) and has been a favorite of Europeans for many years.
 An easy way to buy this macaroni is right here: Spelt organic elbow pasta.

 Sorghum elbow macaroni is an ancient and gluten-free grain that offers even more antioxidant and anti-inflammatory properties than blueberries and pomegranates.
 An easy way to buy this pasta is right here: Sorghum macaroni pasta.

 Quinoa elbow macaroni which most are gluten-free.
 Quinoa is high in protein and minerals and offers a similar texture to a whole-wheat pasta, making this a great alternative to regular elbow macaroni.
-An easy way to buy this macaroni is right here: Quiona elbow pasta.
+An easy way to buy this macaroni is right here: Quiona elbow pasta (my affiliate link).

 Lintel elbow macaroni offers a taste and texture you will love, as well as 20 grams of protein and 3 grams of fiber per portion.
-An easy way to buy this pasta is right here: Lintel elbow pasta.
+An easy way to buy this pasta is right here: Lintel elbow pasta (my affiliate link).

 Chickpea elbow macaroni is literally made from chick peas.
 It’s gluten-free, higher in protein and fiber than regular pasta, and nearly half the carbs of regular pasta.
-An easy way to buy this pasta is right here: Chickpea elbow pasta.
+An easy way to buy this pasta is right here: Chickpea elbow pasta (my affiliate link).

 Who says eating Mac & Cheese isn’t healthy?
 Your choice of elbow macaroni makes it one way or the other.